Morozzzko/architecture-model-template/README.md

 2. `docs` directory for documentation.
 It contains an example of embedding diagrams.
 2. `output` directory for all of the CLI-generated outputs.
 It's gitignored, so feel free to put anything there

+## License and considerations

+This code is licensed under the [MIT license](LICENSE).

+However, this repository distributes and incorporates other people's works.

+### arc42

+This repository contains a derivative of [arc42](https://arc42.org/download#file-based-formats) 8.0 at `docs/arc42`

+Modifications:

+* Removed images, config and root file
+* `src` directory is now `arc42`

+This content is licensed under [Creative Commons Attribution-ShareAlike 4.0 International License.](https://github.com/arc42/arc42-template/blob/master/LICENSE.txt)

+### JRuby docker image

+Dockerfile contains code from JRuby's official Docker image.
+It is licensed under MIT.
+You can see the copyright at [JRuby Docker repo](https://github.com/jruby/docker-jruby/blob/master/LICENSE.md).